ripose-jp/Memento/README.md

 * mpv
 * sqlite3
 * MeCab
-    * With a system dictionary like ipadic on Linux and OS X
+    * With either ipadic or NAIST-jdic installed as a system dictionary on Linux and macOS.
+This only applies to self-compiled versions, not appimages or app bundles.
 * Json-C
 * libzip
 * youtube-dl (optional)